 When Dame Ruth Railton set out to create the National Youth Orchestra of Great Britain in 1948, not everyone was persuaded of her vision.
 Fast forward to the 21st century, and this platform for players of outstanding vitality and ability is worldrenowned as a pinnacle of artistic achievement.

-NYO changes its members each year, bringing new energy, new perspectives and new commitment to classical music.
+NYO changes its musicians each year, bringing new energy, new perspectives and new commitment to classical music.
 But one thing never changes: the youthful perspective it brings to orchestral playing.
 Young musicians discover the benefits of collaborating with a vast group of like-minded people, in the process gaining skills and friendships that last a lifetime.
 And the focus of NYO continually expands, especially as it encourages members to connect with other young musicians across the country and share their expertise.

 Since 1948, NYO has given over 550 concerts and nurtured some 5,000 young musicians.
 Not all of our former members go on to join the orchestral profession – but we hope it is a life-changing experience for everyone, helping them develop invaluable skills whatever their future careers.

-For those who do dedicate their lives to music, many become international stars: our list of former members includes Sir Simon Rattle, NYO percussionist, now Music Director of the London Symphony Orchestra; Judith Weir, NYO oboist, now composer, and Sir Mark Elder, NYO bassoonist, now the Music Director of the Hallé.
-Awarding the Queen’s Medal for Music to NYO in 2012, Sir Peter Maxwell Davies noted: “When you conduct any orchestra, its quality is always enhanced by a core of former NYO members and their positive influence, not only in Britain but throughout the world.”
+For those who do dedicate their lives to music, many become international stars: our list of former musicians includes Sir Simon Rattle, NYO percussionist, now Music Director of the London Symphony Orchestra; Judith Weir, NYO oboist, now composer, and Sir Mark Elder, NYO bassoonist, now the Music Director of the Hallé.
+Awarding the Queen’s Medal for Music to NYO in 2012, Sir Peter Maxwell Davies noted: “When you conduct any orchestra, its quality is always enhanced by a core of former NYO musicians and their positive influence, not only in Britain but throughout the world.”

 Most recent examples of NYO’s impact as a seedbed of artistic excellence include the formative role that our ensemble experience has played in the development and career progression of our Principal Trumpet Players from NYO 2009 and 2010, named Assistant Conductor of the Hallé and Principal Trumpet of the Philharmonia respectively, both at just 20 years old.
 For a long time the production of music leaders has been a side-effect of NYO activity.
 Today, NYO recognises that it is one of our most valuable functions.
 We actively seek to build on this effect, to increase our positive impact.